-Significant portions of the BMA fall within protected areas or public land use zones where motorized access is managed.
-There has been work by the forestry industry to reclaim and/or close roads in attempt to reduce the overall access footprint.
+Significant portions of the BMA fall within protected areas or public land use zones where motorized access is actively being managed.
 There are ongoing conflict prevention and education programs in the BMA delivered by AEP, Mountain View BearSmart and Bow Valley WildSmart.
 These programs encourage best practices for conflict prevention that include securing attractants through the use of bear proof garbage systems, electric fence, sea cans, bear proof grain storage, natural vegetation and fruit tree removal from developed areas.
 AEP continues to deliver an aversive conditioning program in Kananaskis Country directed at habituated grizzly bears.
 All of these programs contribute greatly in reducing conflict at the local level.